cjamiev/playground/README.md

 and easy way to test new features.

 # sections
-Home -> To do list and global timers will alerts that fire on any page.
+- Home: To do list and global timers will alerts that fire on any page.
-File -> Read files, write files, and perform string ops Clipboard -> Store collections of copy buttons, text, timer, urls, or commands Experiment -> Test out new functionality and components MockServer -> Create, delete, and view mock endpoints Generator -> Generate css
+- File: Read files, write files, and perform string ops
+- Clipboard: Store collections of copy buttons, text, timer, urls, or commands
+- Experiment: Test out new functionality and components
+- MockServer: Create, delete, and view mock endpoints
+- Generator: Generate css

 ## utils
 Re-usable pure functions will be saved stored here